valiukasd/fscc/README.md

 # FSCC task

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
 It features NativeWind for web-like styling and Jotai for atomic state management.
 It implements a simple login flow with reusable Button and Input components.
 The button features variants that you can pass as props, so we could implement a desctructive (red) button for example.
 The app handles the authentication with a [CRUD http API](https://mockapi.io/clone/66bca4db24da2de7ff6b5a06) and saves the token using the React Native AsyncStorage API.
+There is a known bug with the secureTextEntry prop.
+I did not allocate resources to fix it, but we could implement a custom solution for password hiding and showing.

 ## Get started